-- ► The default Lage to the transfer of the default Lage to the transfer of the - ► The KOMA-Script bundle provides a versatile set of drop-in replacements for the default Lagrange document classes, with an emphasis on European typographic conventions, and with explicit support for DIN-sized paper. - ► The KOMA classes scrartcl, scrreprt, scrbook and scrlttr2 are the replacements of the standard LATEX classes article, report, book and letter. - ▶ The KOMA classes support default type sizes larger than 12pt. - ► The KOMA package scrdate provides not only the current date but also the name of the day, and the KOMA package scrtime allows to include the current time. - ▶ See www.komascript.de for additional information.
+- The default Large document classes are geared towards US typographic standards and paper sizes. - The KOMA-Script bundle provides a versatile set of drop-in replacements for the default Larex document classes, with an emphasis on European typographic conventions, and with explicit support for DIN-sized paper. - The KOMA classes scrartcl, scrreprt, scrbook and scrlttr2 are the replacements of the standard Large article, report, book and letter. - The KOMA classes support default type sizes larger than 12pt. - The KOMA package scrdate provides not only the current date but also the name of the day, and the KOMA package scrtime allows to include the current time. - See www.komascript.de for additional information.